Malkajgiri: Administration & Jurisdiction

 Malkajgiri Mandal has also Administered by Mandal Revenue Office.
 It consists of Malkajgiri (M) Village & also Ammuguda Village.

-Jurisdiction falls under Malkajgiri Metropolitan Court & 2 Police Station's limits, Malkajgiri Police Station & Neredmet Police Station's.
+Jurisdiction falls under Malkajgiri Metropolitan Court & 2 Police Station limits, Malkajgiri PS and Neredmet PS.

 Transport

 Malkajgiri is well-connected with other parts of the city by road as well as rail.
 The Malkajgiri Junction Railway Station is located at the backside of St. Martins High School will soon be converted into a major junction.
 Until now the station has 4 tracks and 3 Platforms in which 2nd&3rd Platforms are only Electrified.
 There is a Railway Reservation Complex too. thereby connecting it to most of the places by rail route.

 Nearest metro station is Mettuguda on Blue line of Hyderabad Metro.

 Railway Stations

 Malkajgiri has six Suburban railway stations with two more under construction.